SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 .. image:: images/name.svg
    :alt: name ::= [a-zA-Z_] [a-zA-Z0-9_]*

-Identifiers starting with underscore are reserved for special purposes like internal use for debugging.
+Identifiers starting with underscore ('custom-names') are reserved for special purposes like internal use for debugging.
 The identifier length is limited (<=63 characters).
 Module names on a SEC Node and parameter names within a module must not differ when uppercase letters